Religious affiliation in the United States Senate

 The religious affiliation in the United States Senate reflects the variety of religion in the United States, despite not being in line with the religious affiliation of the general population.

 While the religious preference of elected officials is by no means an indication of their allegiance nor necessarily reflective of their voting record, the religious affiliation of prominent members of all three branches of government is a source of commentary and discussion among the media and public.
 The topic is also of interest to religious groups and the general public who may appeal to senators of their denomination on religious or moral issues facing the United States Senate.

-Current United States senators

-The following list reports the religious affiliation of the members of the United States Senate in the 118th United States Congress.
-In most cases, besides specific sources, the senators' religious affiliations are those mentioned in the latest research by the Pew Forum on Religion and Public Life at the Pew Research Center, which publishes a report at the beginning of each Congress.
+This list reports the religious affiliation of the members of the United States Senate in the 119th United States Congress.
+In most cases, in addition to specific sources, the senators' religious affiliations are those mentioned by the Pew Forum on Religion and Public Life at the Pew Research Center, which publishes a report at the beginning of each Congress.